Anna Drezen: Career

-Drezen is an editor at large of the feminist humor site Reductress and has co-written the book How to Win at Feminism: The Definitive Guide to Having it All—And Then Some! with the site's founders Beth Newell and Sarah Pappalardo.
+Drezen was an editor at large of the feminist humor site Reductress and has co-written the book How to Win at Feminism: The Definitive Guide to Having it All—And Then Some! with the site's founders Beth Newell and Sarah Pappalardo.
 She has also coauthored the book How May We Hate You? with Todd Dakotah Briscoe.
 The latter book began as a blog inspired by Drezen's time as a hotel concierge in New York City.
 She has written and performed on Manhattan Neighborhood Network's The Special Without Brett Davis.
 She was editor and writer at humor website Cracked.com until 2016.

 She is a member of the Upright Citizens Brigade Theatre (UCB).
-Together with fellow UCB performer Taylor Moore, Drezen hosted the podcast Ten Ideas from 2013-2016.
+Together with fellow UCB performer Taylor Moore, Drezen hosted the podcast Ten Ideas from 2013 to 2016.

 Drezen was hired as a staff writer on Saturday Night Live for the show's 42nd season.
 She was made Supervising Writer for seasons 44 and 45, and since the show's 46th season has served as Head Writer alongside Michael Che, Colin Jost, and Kent Sublette.
 Drezen and the SNL writing staff have been nominated for the Primetime Emmy Award for Outstanding Writing for a Variety Series in 2017, 2018, 2019, and 2021.